2026 FIFA World Cup Qualified Nations Tracker

 Source: FIFA

-Notes: For technical reasons, England is not included in the map.
-England has qualified for the 2026 FIFA World Cup, which will be their 17th World Cup tournament appearance.
+Notes: For technical reasons, England and Scotland are not included in the map.
+England and have Scotland qualified for the 2026 FIFA World Cup, which will be their 17th and 10th World Cup tournament appearances, respectively.

-Cape Verde, Jordan and Uzbekistan will be making their respective World Cup tournament debuts.
+Cape Verde, Curaçao, Jordan and Uzbekistan will be making their respective World Cup tournament debuts.
+Home to approximately 150,000 people, Curaçao became the smallest nation by population to qualify for the World Cup.

 Brazil is the only nation to have qualified and participated in each of the previous 22 World Cup tournaments; they will also participate in the 2026 World Cup.